HGARgG-0710/math-expressions.js/README.md

 and highly configurable macros for elementary representations of powerful in-program types based off the native JavaScript Objects;

-The library's two ultimate goals are to provide:
+The library's two ultimate goals are to provide to the user:

 1. A complete abstract wrapper-interface, sufficient for working with various unlimited objects (and to provide an